lawrennd/qig-code/README.md

 ## Key Insights from the Game

-### 1. Information Constraints Generate Quantum Formalism
+### 1. Information Conservation Constraints Lead Directly to a Quantum Formalism

 We demonstrate that quantum mechanics  arises mathematically when classical probability theory encounters fundamental information limitations.